 Intuit Online Payroll.
-Intuit Online Payroll provides small business payroll services that do not require customers to use QuickBooks.
+Intuit Online Payroll provides small business payroll services that do not require the use of QuickBooks.
 This offering is sold on a subscription basis and includes online payroll tax calculation, payroll reports, federal and state payroll tax forms, electronic payment of federal and state payroll taxes, and direct deposit.